Sitraka17/KRI_SquareLuxembourg/README.md

 Sitraka F.
 Thomas C-B

-The Goals of this project are explaines
+The Goals of this project are explained in the front page.
 DataBase: https://sdw.ecb.europa.eu/browse.do?node=9691106